Telecoms leases | Electronic Communications Code Skip to content

 Telecoms Leases

-This blog explores how telecoms leases are renewed under the Landlord and Tenant Act 1954 (“1954 Act”) and how the 1954 Act interacts with the Electronic Communications Code (the “Code”).
+There remains cross over between legislative provisions when leases of telecommunications sites are renewed.
+This blog explores the renewal process under the Landlord and Tenant Act 1954 (“1954 Act”) and how the 1954 Act interacts with the Electronic Communications Code (the “Code”).

 Legislative background and process for renewal

-The 1954 Act provides statutory protection for business tenants, giving them a right to renew their lease at the end of the term, unless the landlord can oppose renewal on specific grounds (e.g., redevelopment or persistent breaches).
+The 1954 Act provides statutory protection for business tenants.
+It gives them a right to renew their lease at the end of the contractual term, unless the landlord can oppose renewal on specific grounds (e.g., redevelopment or persistent breaches).

-Telecommunications leases can, but do not always, fall under the 1954 Act if the lease grants exclusive possession of land or premises to an operator for business use.
-The date that the lease was entered into is of key importance.
+Depending on the date of grant of the lease, there remain telecommunications leases falling under the 1954 Act if the lease granted exclusive possession of land or premises to an operator for business use.

-In December 2017 the Code came into force as Schedule 3A to the Communications Act 2003 and introduced a framework for telecoms operators to gain rights to and over land.
-But crucially, if an operator’s occupation was protected under the 1954 Act at the relevant time, then renewal of the lease must be pursued under Part 2 of the 1954 Act, not the Code.
+In December 2017, the Code came into force.
+It is set out in Schedule 3A to the Communications Act 2003 and introduced a framework for telecoms operators to gain rights to and over land.
+Some of the Code benefits agreements entered into before it came into force.
+However, despite the Code, if an operator’s lease is one protected by the security of tenure provisions of the 1954 Act at the relevant time, then renewal of the lease must be pursued under Part 2 of the 1954 Act, not the Code.

 This was confirmed in the case of Cornerstone Telecommunications Infrastructure Ltd v Ashloch Ltd (2021) – where the Court of Appeal held that renewal of leases protected under the 1954 Act must be dealt with exclusively under the 1954 Act.